opensource-observer/oss-directory/README.md

 If you want to change the schema, you'll need to write a migration:

-1. Update the appropriate schemas in
+1. Update the schema in `src/resources/schema/`
-2. Write a migration script (TODO: not implemented yet)
-3. Run your migration with `yarn migrate` (TODO: not implemented yet)
-4. Submit the pull request with all changes.
+2. Add a [version]-[desc].ts file to the `src/migrations/` folder, exporting functions that migrate each file type.
+3. Add the migration functions to the MIGRATIONS array in `src/migrations/index.ts`.
+4. You can run the migration by running `pnpm migrate`
+5. Make sure to commit and submit a pull request with all of the resulting changes.
+We will not accept any PRs where the data does not conform to the schemas.

+The framework will run migrations in sequence, so you are guaranteed that your data is valid as of the previous version.
+Note: we only currently support migrating in one direction (and not reverting)